Costa Rica Embassy Canada

 Costa Rica Embassy FAQs

 Yes, it does.
 The Embassy of Costa Rica in Canada is in Ottawa.
-There is also a Consulate in Toronto and an Honorary Consulate in Vancouver, British Columbia.
-You can scroll up to the Contact Details section of this article to find the addresses, telephone and fax numbers, and email addresses for each consular unit.
+There is also an Honorary Consulate in Vancouver, British Columbia.
+You can scroll up to the Contact Details section of this article to find the addresses, telephone and fax numbers, and email addresses.

 Yes, there is.
 It is the Embassy of Canada to Costa Rica, Honduras and Nicaragua.